pallets/flask/docs/api.rst

 .. data:: request_tearing_down

    This signal is sent when the application is tearing down the request.
    This is always called, even if an error happened.
-No arguments are provided.
+An `exc` keyword argument is passed with the exception that caused the teardown.

+   .. versionchanged:: 0.9
+      The `exc` parameter was added.

+.. data:: appcontext_tearing_down

+   This signal is sent when the application is tearing down the application context.
+This is always called, even if an error happened.
+   An `exc` keyword argument is passed with the exception that caused the teardown.

 .. currentmodule:: None